Deprecated rules

 An obsolete rule.
 These rules will no longer be supported after the specified EOL date and will be considered unsupported rules upon the EOL.

 A rule with a migration path.
 These deprecated rules can be migrated into newer versions that include most or all the prior functions.
 After the migration, both the legacy and the new rule exist simultaneously; the deprecated rule must be removed manually.
-Refer to the following section to learn more about the migration functionality: Migrating a deprecated rule.
+Refer to the following section to learn more about the migration functionality: Deprecated rules.

 IMPORTANT: Deprecated rules do not get updated automatically in your environment; a manual migration or deletion is required.